-The expansion of the water storage facility goes hand in hand with the redevelopment of the stream valley.
+The expansion of the balancing lake goes hand in hand with the redesign of the stream valley.

-In 2021, it was agreed that the expansion of water storage in De Onlanden would go hand in hand with measures in the Eelder- and Peizerdiep river basin and the Kop van Drenthe.
+In 2021, it was agreed that the expansion of the balancing lake De Onlanden would go hand in hand with measures in the catchment the Eelder- and Peizerdiep and the Kop van Drenthe.
 Together with other parties, we are working on a future plan for the water system outside De Onlanden.
 We call this a stream valley-wide approach.

 In this plan, we are not only looking at water, but also at agriculture, nature, and climate change.